ansible/awx/docs/tasks.md

 #### Purge Old Stdout Files

-Previously, AWX/Tower wrote `stdout` to a disk.
-With the implementation of this task, old files are now cleaned on a regular basis when the `LOCAL_STDOUT_EXPIRE_TIME` is triggered.
+AWX sometimes buffers `stdout` for playbook runs to disk _when users download stdout for a job run_.
+This task implements a periodic cleanup of the directory where this data is stored.

 #### Delete Project Files

-A "fanout" task (meaning all nodes execute it), this looks at the local file system and deletes project-related files.
+A "fanout" task (meaning all nodes execute it), this looks at the local file system and deletes project-related files (generally, source control clones) when a Project is deleted from AWX.

 #### Handle Work Success/Error

 This task is part of the process of running a unified job.
 For example, let's say that a Project Update gets started, and it takes 10 seconds; it's done and ready to go with no more dependencies.
 Instead of waiting for the scheduler to wake up again (typically every 30 seconds), this task will alert the scheduler to go ahead and run the next phase of the dependency graph.

 In case of an error, the same thing happens as above but with a "fail" vs a "success".
-So for example if a workflow node is set to run "on fail", the Handel Work task will wake up the scheduler and ensure that the next step runs.
+So for example if a workflow node is set to run "on fail", the Handle Work task will wake up the scheduler and ensure that the next step runs.
 It is also useful in recording cascading errors (_e.g._, if a job has an error, it will look at what it depended on and report status details for all of those dependencies as well).

 #### Send Notifications